pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why do we need to include the "Content-Type" in the headers?

 * **Your Answer:**
+That is what tells server what kind of content is being sent.
+Without it, it will be transmitted as just text

 * **Question:** How could you convert this method to an `async` method?
+Add async and await.
+Add async before loginUser().
+Adds await before the fetch and before returning the response
 ---

-- [ ] Let's move our requests to a better place.
+- [X] Let's move our requests to a better place.
 Create a new file at `./src/api/auth.js`.
 Add the following inside of it:
   ```js
   const { NODE_ENV } = process.env
   const BASE_URL = NODE_ENV === 'development'